kyh/yours-sincerely/README.md

 npm run dev
 ```

+This will start both the [Firebase local emulators](https://firebase.google.com/docs/emulator-suite) and the Next.js development server.
 When the above command completes you'll be able to view your website at `http://localhost:3000`

 ## 🥞 Stack